dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 [behavioral-changes]: breaking-change-rules.md#behavioral-changes

 ## Bucket 3: Unlikely Grey Area
-*Change of behavior that customers could have depended on, but probably* *wouldn't.*
+*Change of behavior that customers could have depended on, but probably wouldn't.*

 Examples:

-* correcting behavior in a subtle corner case
+* Correcting behavior in a subtle corner case

 As with type 2 changes, these require judgment: what is reasonable and what’s not?

 ## Bucket 4: Clearly Non-Public
-*Changes to surface area or behavior that is clearly internal or non-breaking* *in theory, but breaks an app.*
+*Changes to surface area or behavior that is clearly internal or non-breaking in theory, but breaks an app.*

 Examples: